no-more-secrets/parsco/README.md

 The `many_exhaust` parser runs a `many` combinator, but one that expects to consume all of the input.
-The reason this is better than combining the `many` combinator with the `exhaust` combi- nator is because the `many_exhaust` combinator knows what it failed to parse if it fails to parse the entire input and so can produce better error messages.
+The reason this is better than combining the `many` combinator with the `exhaust` combinator is because the `many_exhaust` combinator knows what it failed to parse if it fails to parse the entire input and so can produce better error messages.